Support Home > Search > Jetpack Search: Frequently Asked Questions

 } );

-Alternatively, you can also apply the below code:
+Alternatively, you can also apply the code below to remove particular posts/pages from Jetpack Search results.:

 add_filter( 'jetpack_instant_search_options', function($options) {